Trump disbands Kobach-led voter fraud commission after resistance from states

 Never miss a local story.

-Trump’s decision to form the commission in May and appoint Kobach, who has championed stricter voting laws, as its vice chairman led to immediate opposition from voting rights advocates who accused Trump of trying to justify his unsubstantiated claims that millions of illegal votes cost him the popular vote in 2016.
+Trump’s decision to form the commission in May and appoint Kobach led to immediate opposition from voting rights advocates, who accused Trump of trying to justify his unsubstantiated claims that millions of illegal votes cost him the popular vote in 2016.
+Kobach, who has championed stricter voting laws, has promoted the notion of widespread voting by noncitizens for several years despite little evidence.

 House Minority Leader Nancy Pelosi, a California Democrat, said in a statement that the entire point of the commission had been to “enable voter suppression” and promote “bigoted delusions of widespread voter fraud.”